lupyuen/lupyuen.github.io/src/tinyemu2.md

 _So we need to start NuttX Kernel in Supervisor Mode?_

-Yep, we need more tweaks in TinyEMU to start NuttX in Supervisor Mode.
+Yep, we need more tweaks in TinyEMU to start NuttX in __Supervisor Mode__.
 (Instead of Machine Mode)

 [(Maybe in the __TinyEMU Boot Code__)](https://lupyuen.github.io/articles/tinyemu2#change-risc-v-addresses-in-tinyemu)